 Guest Posts from Personal Finance Bloggers on My Personal Finance Journey

-Over the past week, there was one guest post here at My Personal Finance Journey.
+Over the past couple weeks, there were three guest post here at My Personal Finance Journey.

 If you would like to guest post on my site, please click here to read more details about how to kick off the guest posting process.
 I’d love to hear from you!